juju/juju-gui-charm/README.md

             - 8080/tcp
             public-address: ec2-204-236-250-8.compute-1.amazonaws.com

-That tells me I can go to the public-address in my browser (http://ec2-204-236-250-8.compute-1.amazonaws.com/ in this example), and start configuring the rest of Juju with the GUI.
+That tells me I can go to the public-address in my browser via HTTPS (https://ec2-204-236-250-8.compute-1.amazonaws.com/ in this example), and start configuring the rest of Juju with the GUI.
 You should see something similar.

 Again, until we switch to releases, the charm is fragile.
 As I write this,